Glossary: broadband technical terms explained

 Ofcom: Office of Communications.
 The UK's communications regulator.
 Ofcom has done much to improve broadband for consumers, including the streamlining of the broadband switching process, cracking down on misleading unlimited broadband and formalising broadband complaints procedures.

-Phishing: Phishing emails are scam messages designed to lure unsuspecting internet users into providing personal information or installing malware.
-They often masquerade as legitimate emails from real companies, using fake email addresses and links which point to clones of real web sites.
+Phishing: Phishing is the act of luring unsuspecting internet users into providing personal information or installing malware.
+Typically this is achieved with the use of fake emails which contain links to clones of real web sites.

 Phorm: Phorm is a company that generated an online advertising program it called Webwise.
 The system came under heavy criticism as it tracks internet usage habits (called 'behavioural targeting') to enable targeted advertising, which many allege breaches customer privacy.
 While ISPs BT, Virgin Media and TalkTalk all expressed initial interested in Phorm, none have taken it on.
 If an ISP does link up with Phorm, and you do not opt out, your personal browsing habits can essentially be farmed out to a third party company.